Skip navigation to main content.

 The Baumgart Family

 When Laura Baumgart’s husband Rod died, she was supportive of his decision to be a donor.
 But it wasn’t until she received a letter a year later that she began to understand the true impact of his donation.
 Ninety-five lives were impacted by Rod’s gifts of bone, tissue and veins.
-Years later, Laura and her son Ryan would themselves benefit from tissue donation.
+Years later, Laura and her son Ryan themselves benefited from tissue donation.

 Read their story